gabmoreira/gabmoreira.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a 3rd year PhD student at LTI-CMU and ISR-IST, under the CMU Portugal program.
-My main interest lies at intersection between language and vision.
+I'm a 3rd year PhD student at LTI-CMU and ISR-IST, advised by Joao Paulo Costeira, Manuel Marques and Alexander Hauptmann.
+My main research interest lies at intersection between language and vision.